Finnish parliament will debate next year leaving euro zone

 “FIXIT”

-The center-right government is struggling to balance public finances and improve export competitiveness through “internal devaluation”, including cuts to workers’ holidays and other benefits, amid opposition from unions.
+The centre-right government is struggling to balance public finances and improve export competitiveness through “internal devaluation”, including cuts to workers’ holidays and other benefits, amid opposition from unions.

 Before 1992, Finland devaluated its markka currency time and again to improve export competitiveness.